sarbal/BINF_tut/lessons/python_dataviz.md

 # Q2: Test yourself!
 ### In your jupyter notebook, create new chunk for this question.
 In this chunk, write some code to create two variables `m` and `n` that are correlated to each other.
 You can do this by first creating values for `m`.
-If you remember from last week, we can generate a random set of numbers with the random package (don't forget to _import_ the random package!
-HINT: `random.random()` ).
-Then, to get a correlated variable, we add a small amount of noise to `m`, and assign that to `n`.
-As before, we can generate a random signal with the random package, or we can use numpy: e.g., noise = np.random.normal(0,1,100).
-Then plot these two variables.
-Feel free to get creative with the plot.
+If you remember from last week, we generated a single value with the random package.
+Here, we can use the numpy package to generate multiple numbers. e.g., m = np.random.normal(0,1,100), where 0 is the mean, 1 is the standard deviation, and 100 is the number of values to generate.
+To get correlated values `n`, we generate some "noise" (e.g, `noise = np.random.normal(0,0.1,100)`) and add that signal to `m` (assigning it to `n`).
+Then plot `m` versus `n` variables (don't forget the "o" variable!).
+Note how we decreased the standard deviation when generating the noise signal.
+See what happens when you play around with that value by increasing and decreasing it and plotting those two graphs again.

 #### Penguin plots